cap-js/docs/node.js/remote-services.md

 ### Timeout Handling

-The `requestTimeout` setting in the `cds.RemoteService` configuration specifies the maximum duration, in milliseconds, to wait for a response from the remote service before timing out.
+The `requestTimeout` setting in the `cds.RemoteService` configuration specifies the maximum duration, in milliseconds (default: 60000), to wait for a response from the remote service before timing out.

 This setting is useful for handling slow responses from remote services, ensuring your application does not hang